We’ve eaten a lot of fried chicken around the world. Check out our picks for the best fried chicken in the United States plus seven more countries.

 Filipino food intrigues us with unique dishes that celebrate flavors we know and love plus some we have yet to try.
 While we want to fully explore the full Filipino food set one day, our first trip to the Philippines was a quick port of call visit during an epic Asian cruise.

 With just a few hours to explore Manila, we headed straight to the megacity’s Chinatown and ate a jumbo oyster omelet, dumplings and, of course, fried chicken.
 Sure, we could have eaten spicy fried chicken at Jollibbee, the super popular Filipino fried chicken chain.
-Instead, going to Chinatown gave us a more authentic experience that was tangy, crunchy and fun.
+Instead, going to Manila’s Chinatown gave us an experience that was tangy, crunchy and fun.

 Where to Eat Fried Chicken in Manila